NethServer/ns8-docs/system_requirements.rst

 work properly.
 Once connected with the server, network clients check if the FQDN is in the TLS certificate before exchanging data with it.

-1. Depending on your sever purpose, DNS can be provided by a public internet service, a private network appliance, or even both of them.
+1. Depending on your server purpose, DNS can be provided by a public internet service, a private network appliance, or even both of them.
    Read carefully and understand their documentation.